Scotty Moore: Equipment

 Earlier on, Scotty used a '52 Telecaster, which he traded at the Houck Piano Company in Memphis for the now-iconic gold-colored Gibson ES-295 (nicknamed "The Guitar That Changed the World").
 He made some modifications to the guitar, mainly he was unhappy with the Les Paul style bridge, which he replaced with a Melita-Synchro Sonic model with adjustable saddles, which enabled fine-tuning of each string; but this bridge further required a different tailpiece—Scotty opted for a Kluson trapeze model as utilized by Gibson on the ES-125.
 This is the guitar heard on all but the later Sun sessions with Elvis.
 In July 1955, Scotty traded this guitar for a blonde-finish 1954 Gibson L-5 CESN, with which he recorded the last Sun sessions (including "Mystery Train"), as well as several RCA cuts, and in 1957 he switched to a Gibson Super 400.
 This Super 400 was the guitar heard on the Jailhouse Rock and King Creole soundtracks, as well as the earlier post-army sessions.

 One of the key pieces of equipment in Moore's sound on many of the recordings with Presley, besides his guitars, was the Ray Butts EchoSonic, first used by Chet Atkins, a guitar amplifier with a tape echo built in, which allowed him to take his trademark slapback echo on the road.
-It is important to note, however, that this amplifier was not used until 1955—which means that the earlier Sun sessions (including That's All Right Mama) were not recorded with this amplifier.
+This amplifier was not used until 1955—which means that the earlier Sun sessions (including That's All Right Mama) were not recorded with this amplifier.

+Personal life

 Last years and death

-Moore had to give up playing guitar a few years before his death because of arthritis.
+Moore had to give up playing guitar about ten years before his death because of arthritis.
 Quite likely his last appearance on a recording came as a guest on the 2011 album 61 & 49 by the Mike Eldred Trio.
 That group's leader, guitarist Mike Eldred, had been a friend of Moore's since the early 1990s.
-As a member of Lee Rocker's Big Blue, Eldred also helped bring Moore (then semi-retired) aboard as a guest on that group's first album.

 Moore died on June 28, 2016, in Nashville, Tennessee, at the age of 84.